ddnomad/dotfiles/README.md

 chezmoi cd && cargo make apply
 ```

+When using `nvim` for the first time, it is necessary to install Dein plugins first.
+Once `nvim` is opened, execute `:call dein#install()` and wait for the process to finish.

+When using Alacritty + Tmux, it is necessary to install [Tmux Powerline](https://github.com/erikw/tmux-powerline) plugins first.
+For that, using `Ctrl+a, Shift+i` key chord and wait for the process to finish.

 Please note, that files in `"$(chezmoi cd)"/unmanaged/` directory won't be applied automatically.
 These should be copied manually as needed, as they fall outside of `"${HOME}"` directory of a current user or just tricky to apply automatically.